Universal-Connect-Project/ucw-adapter-sophtron-test/packages/sophtron-adapter/README.md

 };
 ````

-The dependencies `cacheClient` and `logClient` are provided by the Universal Connect Widget.
+The `logClient` dependency is provided by the Universal Connect Widget.

 ## Published NPM Package